icedoesjs/Simplified-JSON/README.md

 <h2 align="center">Notes</h2>
 <p align="center">
-  - Variables extracted from JS files must share the same name as the one defined.
+  - Variables extracted from JS files must share the same name as the one defined. <br>
-  - Indentation must be followed
+  - Indentation must be followed. <br>
-  - The system will see slowdowns should a large variable definition be present
+  - The system will see slowdowns should a large variable definition be present. <br>
 </p>

 <h2 align="center">Planned features</h2>